Kaczyński loses grip on Poland after eight years

 The election turnout was over 72 percent — the highest figure since 1989, Poland's first post-Communist election, with more young people casting ballots than in 2019.

-The Polish złoty rose in value on the back of Monday's news, as markets welcomed the business-friendly Tusk.
+The Polish złoty rose in value on the back of Monday's results, as markets embraced the business-friendly Tusk.

 "Very good news from Poland.
 The Polish people came out massively to open a new era for the country," said Manfred Weber, the German leader of the centre-right EPP group in the European Parliament.